 Food security for infants and young children: an opportunity for breastfeeding policy?

-BACKGROUND Increased global demand for imported breast milk substitutes (infant formula, follow-on formula and toddler milks) in Asia, particularly China, and food safety recalls have led to shortages of these products in high income countries.
+BACKGROUND: Increased global demand for imported breast milk substitutes (infant formula, follow-on formula and toddler milks) in Asia, particularly China, and food safety recalls have led to shortages of these products in high income countries.
 At the same time, commodification and trade of expressed breast milk have fuelled debate about its regulation, cost and distribution.
-In many economies suboptimal rates of breastfeeding continue to be perpetuated, at least partially, because of a failure...[Show more]
+In many economies suboptimal rates of breastfeeding continue to be perpetuated, at least partially,...[Show more]

 |Collections||ANU Research Publications|

 |Source:||International Breastfeeding Journal|

 |Salmon Food Security for Infants and Young Children 2015.pdf||561.17 kB||Adobe PDF|

 Items in Open Research are protected by copyright, with all rights reserved, unless otherwise indicated.